Top 5 factors influencing corn yield loss

 That’s according to the more than 450 corn farmers surveyed by Dragotec USA about their priorities when it comes to preventing yield loss.
 Though many farmers employ agronomy and machinery technology to help offset the damage Mother Nature can inflict, she holds the upper hand, making it more a matter of minimizing her effects of the yield-robbing variables.

 In Dragotec’s survey, corn farmers ranked the following as their top five yield-influencing factors: 1.
 Moisture Extremes 2.
 Delayed field operations 3.
 Soil Conditions 4.
 Weed / Insect Pressures 5.
-Wind damage / downed corn
+Wind damage / down corn

 “The yield that Mother Nature provides you isn’t yours until you get it in the grain tank.
 Even with the best genetics and the most modern, efficient equipment, there’s still plenty of opportunity to lose yield,” says Fenton, Iowa, farmer and Dragotec USA president Dennis Bollig.
 “It’s important to plan ahead, be realistic about all the variables and have the equipment that can react instantly for you.”